bbeek/refactorlegacy/Labs/Day2/Readme.md

 you might be eligible for either a "early bird" or a "end of day" discount depending on the booking time and your age

 There's a new feature request, be able to get the price for several lift passes, not just one.
-Currently the pricing for a single lift pass is implemented, unfortunately the code as it is designed is ***not reusable***.
+Currently the pricing for a single lift pass is implemented, unfortunately the code as it is designed is ***not reusable***.<br/>
-You are going to ***break dependencies*** to add *characterization tests* in place that enables further refactoring so that the new feature requires minimum effort to implement.
+You are going to **break dependencies** to add *characterization tests* in place that enables further refactoring so that the new feature requires minimum effort to implement.

 ## Steps